LLNL/axom/src/axom/sidre/docs/sphinx/mfem_sidre_datacollection.rst

 Getting Started
 ---------------

-In order for the ``MFEMSidreDataCollection`` to save fields and a mesh to a file, the MFEM entities must be "registered".
-The mesh can be registered when an instance of the class is constructed:
+We begin to describe the data in a ``MFEMSidreDataCollection`` by "registering" a mesh with an instance of the class, e.g. at construction time:

 .. literalinclude:: ../../examples/sidre_mfem_datacollection_vis.cpp
    :start-after: _sidredc_vis_construct_start